Model in Image

 Pushing the image to Azure Container Registry

 AKS can pull images from any container registry, but the easiest integration is to use Azure Container Registry (ACR).
+In addition to simplicity, using ACR simplifies high availability and disaster recovery with features such as geo-replication.
+For more information, see Geo-replication in Azure Container Registry.
 In this section, we will create a new Azure Container Registry, connect it to our pre-existing AKS cluster and push the image built in the preceding section to it.
 For complete details, see Azure Container Registry documentation.

 Let’s create an instance of ACR in the same resource group we used for AKS.
 We will use the environment variables used during the steps above.
 For simplicity, we use the resource group name as the name of the ACR instance.